primus/primus/README.md

 In rare cases you might need to destroy the Primus instance you've created.
 You can use the `primus.destroy()` or `primus.end()` method for this.
-This method accepts an Object which allows you to configure how you want the connections to be destroyed:
+This method accepts an Object which allows you to configure the destruction process:

 - `close` Close the HTTP server that Primus received.
 Defaults to `true`.
+- `reconnect` Automatically reconnect the clients.
+Defaults to `false`.
-- `timeout` Clean up the server and optionally, it's active connections after the specified amount of timeout.
+- `timeout` Close all active connections and clean up the Primus instance after the specified amount of timeout.
 Defaults to `0`.

 The timeout is especially useful if you want gracefully shutdown your server but